poga/devpoga.org/content/distributed_system.md

 menu: "main"
 ---

-My recommended reading list for all things related to distributed system.
+My recommended reading list for all things related to distributed systems.

 ## Developing a distributed system